Using Grinder Bit To Make Holes

 Drilling Holes In Glass With A Grinder

 - The cooling water is provided via a wet sponge that you keep under the glass.

 - Introduce your stained glass slowly over the top of the drill bit at an angle to start with, and then slowly straighten it up so that it’s flat on top of the drilling bit.

 - Don’t press too hard otherwise it will break.
 The diamond will do the work.

 - Just before the drilling bit comes through the top, reduce the pressure a bit so that it doesn’t chip the stained glass.

-Video showing how to drill a hole in stained glass
+Video showing how to drill a hole in stained glass with a grinder

 Grinder Drill Bit Suppliers